Dipeshtwis/curriculum-html-css/portfolio/m4_desktop_version.md

 In the fourth milestone of your portfolio website, you will:

-- use media queries to make sure that your website is displayed correctly on big screens.
+- use media queries to make sure that your website is displayed correctly on desktop screens.

 *IMPORTANT NOTE: Read **all** requirements before you start building your project.*